1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Peptic Ulcer Disease in Houston

-• Antibiotics: A course of antibiotics to eradicate H. pylori infection and promote healing.
+• Antibiotics: A round of antibiotics is used to eliminate the cause of H. pylori infection and initiate healing.

-• Proton pump inhibitors (PPIs): Medications like omeprazole or esomeprazole to significantly reduce stomach acid production.
+• Proton pump inhibitors (PPIs): Drugs such as omeprazole or esomeprazole are prescribed to considerably decrease the amount of stomach acid.

-• H2 blockers: Drugs such as ranitidine or famotidine for mild to moderate acid control.
+• H2 blockers: Ranitidine or famotidine can be taken in cases of mild or moderate acid levels.

-• Regular checkups: Follow-up endoscopies or office visits with your GastroDoxs provider to ensure ulcers heal and prevent recurrence.
+• Frequent checkups: Follow-up endoscopies or visits with your GastroDoxs practitioner ensure proper healing and help prevent recurrence.

 Why Choose GastroDoxs?

-At GastroDoxs, our board-certified gastroenterologists in Houston specialize in peptic ulcer disease diagnosis and care.
-We offer fast, accurate testing (including endoscopic imaging), personalized treatment plans-including H. pylori eradication and acid-control therapies-and ongoing support to prevent recurrence.
-Don't wait to find relief: book your appointment today and take the first step toward healing and long-term digestive health.
+At GastroDoxs, our board-certified gastroenterologists in Houston specialize in the diagnosis and management of peptic ulcer disease.
+Our services include rapid and precise testing (including endoscopic imaging), customized therapies such as H. pylori eradication and acid-control treatment, and continuous follow-up to prevent recurrence.
+There’s no need to wait until you feel better—book your appointment today and take the first step toward long-term digestive healing and health.

 1.5K